-Elementary Specialists and grades K-5-five (5) hours per week (in sections of no less than thirty [30] minutes).
-Five of the thirty (30) minute sections shall fall within normal instructional time such as when students are released for PE, library, music or other scheduled programs.
-Representatives from the District and the Association will work together to resolve site-specific concerns about quality of program, consistency of program and preparation time.
+Elementary Counselors and Specialists and grades K-5-five (5) hours per week (in sections of no less than thirty [30] minutes).
+Five (5) of the thirty- (30) minute sections shall fall within normal instructional time such as when students are released for PE, library, music or other scheduled programs.
+Representatives from the District and the Association will work together to resolve site-specific concerns about quality of program, consistency of program, and preparation time, and coverage of preparation.